 - Admissions Authority This is the body responsible for deciding which pupils are admitted to a school using the relevant admissions criteria.
-In Community & Voluntary Controlled schools, this is the Local Authority (LA).
-In Voluntary Aided (VA) and Academy schools, this is the Governing Body.
-Further information is provided on page 16 of this guide. - Admission number also called the Published Admission Number This is the maximum number of places available at a school, in each relevant age group that can be offered by the Admission Authority. - Admissions Criteria This is the method used to allocate places to pupils for a particular school, if the number of applications is more than the number of places available.
-These do vary between the different types of school. - Admissions Team LA officers who implement the admissions criteria and procedures for Community, Voluntary Controlled and most Academy Schools.
+In community & voluntary controlled schools, this is the local authority (LA).
+In voluntary aided (VA) and academy schools, this is the governing body.
+Further information is provided on page 16 of this guide. - Admission number also called the Published Admission Number This is the maximum number of places available at a school, in each relevant age group that can be offered by the admission authority. - Admissions Criteria This is the method used to allocate places to pupils for a particular school, if the number of applications is more than the number of places available.
+Admissions criteria does vary between the different types of schools. - Admissions Team LA officers who implement the admissions criteria and procedures for community, voluntary controlled and most academy schools.
 The team also co-ordinates the offers of places as required by the School Admissions Code legislation. - Appeal If it is not possible to offer a place to a child at a particular school, parents/carers have the right to submit an appeal.
 An appeal hearing normally takes place some weeks later in front of an independent appeal panel.
-The panel could decide that a place should be offered above the admission number. - Appeal Panel An independent body, usually of 3 people, who hear admission appeal cases. - Appellant The person who has submitted an appeal. - Brothers and Sisters or Sibling-Siblings are brothers and sisters Including step-children, foster children and half-brothers and sisters, adopted brothers and sisters or children of the parent(s)/carer(s)'s partner, living in the same family unit at the same address, who attend the school in question, as long as they will be at the school in September 2024. - Co-ordinated Scheme This is where the LA shares and exchanges school applications with neighbouring LA's in order to offer a school place. - Community Schools Schools which are run by the Local Authority and the Local Authority is responsible for admissions to these schools. - Distance Distance will be measured by the shortest safe walking route, from the child's home to the nearest school gate.
-We will measure from the property's address point, to the nearest school gate (using recognised routes known to the Authority at the time of measurement).
-If two or more applicants meet the distance criteria exactly (e.g. they live in the same block of flats or are exactly the same distance away from the school), the Authority will carry out a random allocation to decide which applicant will be given the place.
-This will be carried out in a public place with the required names placed in the box.
-The allocated name will be drawn out by a senior manager from the Local Authority.
+The panel could decide that a place should be offered above the admission number. - Appeal Panel An independent body, usually of 3 people, who hear admission appeal cases. - Appellant The person who has submitted an appeal. - Brothers and Sisters or Sibling - Siblings are brothers and sisters including step-children, foster children and half-brothers and sisters, adopted brothers and sisters or children of the parent(s)/carer(s)'s partner, living in the same family unit at the same address, who attend the school in question, as long as they will be at the school in September 2025. - Co-ordinated Scheme This is where the LA shares and exchanges school applications with neighbouring LA's in order to offer a school place. - Community Schools Schools which are run by the local authority and the local authority is responsible for admissions to these schools. - Distance Distance will be measured by the shortest road walking route, from the child's home to the nearest school gate.
+We will measure from the property's address point, to the nearest school gate (using recognised safe walking routes known to the local authority at the time of measurement).
+If two or more applicants meet the distance criteria exactly (e.g. they live in the same block of flats or are exactly the same distance away from the school), the authority will carry out a random allocation to decide which child will be given the place.
+This will be carried out in a public place with the required names placed in a box.
+The name will be drawn out randomly by a senior manager from the local authority.